duneanalytics/docs/docs/data-tables/raw/solana/index.md

 description: As a non-EVM chain, Solana Raw data looks quite different from other chains.
 Learn more about Solana's data in these pages.
 ---

+**Raw tables provide you raw, unfiltered and unedited data.**

-As a non-EVM chain, Solana Raw data looks quite different from other chains.
+Raw data tables are very useful to get transactions, pre and post balances, and instructions data.
+As a non-EVM chain, Solana Raw data looks quite different from other chains (largely due to it's account structure).
+You can learn to get started with Solana analysis [in this guide](https://web3datadegens.substack.com/p/starter-guide-to-solana-data-analysis).

+However, queries that have been written using raw data tables are notoriously hard to understand and audit due to the nature of the the encoded data commonly found in these tables.
+Furthermore, the raw data tables have a very large number of rows and hence can be slow to query.
+Most of the time you are better off working with [decoded data](../../decoded/solana/idl-tables.md).

 ## Data Available